Northern Ireland Federation of Sea Anglers

 Article 6: Annual General Meeting:

-6.1 The federation will hold an Annual General meeting in every calendar year at such time and place as may be determined by the Management Committee and specify the meeting as such in the notice calling it.
+6.1 The federation will hold an Annual General meeting in every calendar year at such time and place as may be determined by the Central Committee and specify the meeting as such in the notice calling it.

 6.2 The Annual General Meeting shall be held for the following purposes:

 (a) To receive from the Central Committee a full statement of Account

 (b) To receive from the Central Committee a report of the activities of the Federation since the previous Annual General Meeting

 (c) To appoint, or re-appoint the Federations Auditors